 Legal Assistant: Susan Gray

 Philip J. Curtis is managing partner of Curtis, Curtis & Brelinski, P.C., a law firm founded by his grandfather, former Jackson County Probate Court Judge George H. Curtis, in 1901.
 Mr. Curtis joined the firm right out of law school in 1970, practicing law with his father, Robert N. Curtis, for many years before his father's eventual retirement.

 Mr. Curtis is a business attorney.
 He serves as general counsel to family businesses in Jackson and throughout mid-Michigan, many times spanning multiple generations of family business owners.
 His business law practice centers on transactions, including mergers and acquisitions; sales of businesses and equipment; business reorganizations; business succession planning; complex real estate transactions; and employee benefits and retirement plan design, preparation, and administration.

 Mr. Curtis knows the challenges that businesses face, because not only is he a veteran business attorney, he is a long-time businessman himself.
-He has been an investor in, and officer and board member of, numerous Jackson area businesses throughout his 45+ year career.
+He has been an investor in, and officer and board member of, numerous Jackson area businesses throughout his 50 year career.
 In 2010, his continued business success was recognized by the Jackson County Chamber of Commerce when he was named the Entrepreneurship Vision Award winner.
 In January 2020, he received the distinguished award as the Small Business Person of the Year by the Jackson County Chamber of Commerce.

 Mr. Curtis also represents individuals in designing and implementing estate plans, including complex trusts; resolving tax issues; and as counsel to fiduciaries in the administration of probate and trust estates.
 He has extensive experience serving as trustee and personal representative for estates.

 Mr. Curtis earned his JD from Wayne State University Law School in 1970.
 He received his undergraduate degree from the University of Michigan in 1967 (Majoring in History).
 Prior to attending the University of Michigan, Mr. Curtis attended the University of Arizona, where he swam for the Arizona Wildcats.

 © 2022 Curtis, Curtis & Brelinski, P.C.